pdk1399/cocos-playable/README.md

 # Update version
 - Support are limit on every version, so update Cocos Creator or Project Editor with caution.

+# Update version 3.8.6
-- From version 3.8.6, spine can used version 4.2, which can be switch in Project Settings/Feature Cropping/Spine Animation (need close and start editor again to complete change, notice that all spine with version 3.8 will can't be used anymore)
+- From version 3.8.6, spine can used version 4.2, which can be switch in Project Settings/Feature Cropping/Spine Animation.
+- Need close and start editor again to completed change.
+- NOTICE: All spine with version 3.8 will can't be used anymore.

-# Tool build:
+# Tool build
 - Playable-build-tool in version 3.6.3 can use performance.
 - Super-html package in version 3.8.3 - 3.8.6 need Node.js package installed to use.

 # Build
-- IMPORTANCE UPDATE: Now can build all playable ads networks with version 3.8.6, so just ignore some notice of build version (UPDATED: Something went wrong with Unity build on all version?!).
+- Use version 3.8.6 playable for build playable all ads networks.
-- Ironsource: <= 5MB - Use build Unity with version 3.6.3
+- Ironsource: <= 5MB
-- Mintegral: <= 2.5MB - Should use version 3.8.3 to minimize build size
+- Mintegral: <= 2.5MB
-- Unity: <= 5MB - Use build version 3.6.3 (Updated: Now can export >= 5MB)
+- Unity: <= 5MB
+    + Unity playable's website checked upload file base on link game store, because used Super-html for build so it encoded and made failed to upload.
+    + SOLUTION: Open playable game file *.html and add <!-[Link store game]--> at the end.
-- Amazon: Use build Mintegral with version 3.8.3
+- Amazon: Use build Mintegral
-- Google: Use build Mintegral with version 3.8.3
+- Google: Use build Mintegral

 # Build Compress
 - Not choice all scene to build, it will increase size build.
-For some reason, cocos build will pack all assets in project, even not used in scene build, so check out spine, image and script for remove them if not necessary.
+- For some reason, cocos build will pack all assets in project, even not used in scene build, so check out spine, image and script for remove them if not necessary.
 - Image (include image of spine): With size >=150KB can be called heavyly and should compress.
 - Spine: Don't export skin, animation & images attach to slot (check in *.png with *.json file after export) that not used in scene, and not export as binary.
 - Tile: Any tile sprite import into tile file *.tmx will make it heavier, remove any tile assets that don't used in scene.